Sunday, May 8, 2011

 One of highs and lows, one of gain and loss.

 I lost a family member this week.
-And as I’ve noted before, I am not very close to my extended family, as I live out the west coast while the rest of the family resides in the midwest.
+And as I’ve noted before, I am not very close to my extended family, as I live out on the west coast while the rest of the family resides in the Midwest.

 But I lost my aunt, a woman I had only spoken to on a few random holidays and actually seen a handful of times in my life.
 Yet for some reason, her death really hit me hard.